b-zago/k3d-infra/README.md

 I got tired pretty quickly of copying same files and changing them only slightly over and over so I came up with my own way to automate that process.

 ### Library

-I've built a Helm chart library which contains of most often used resources (such as deployments) with pre-defined labels structure.
+I've built a [Helm chart library](https://github.com/b-zago/rikami-charts) which contains most often used resources (such as deployments) with pre-defined labels structure.
 The library is built in a way that it will automatically "bind" resources that depend on each other like **Services** to corresponding **Deployments** or **HTTPRoute** to **Services** given the correct values are provided in the Helm chart.

 ### Chart generation